abdulwasih2003/EXP-2-Java-program-to-compare-two-numbers/README.md

 ## ALGORITHM:
 ### Step 1:
-Import the necessary packages
+Import the necessary packages.
 ### Step 2:
 Get the two values from the user.
 ### Step 3:
 Compare the two numbers using if else statements conditions.
 ### Step 4:
-Print the result
+Print the result.
 ### Step 5:
-End the program
+End the program.
 ## PROGRAM:
 ~~~
 Name   : H.Syed Abdul Wasih